-The requirements for Certified Public Accountants (CPAs) in Kansas are rigorous, but certainly achievable for those committed to a career in the field.
-Educational program requirements are strict, and on top of passing the Uniform CPA Examination, CPA practitioners in KS must meet the practical experience needs in an office, residency, in a public practice, or on the job with one of various firms.
+The requirements for becoming a certified public accountant CPA in Kansas are rigorous, but certainly achievable for those committed to a career in the field.
+Educational program requirements are strict, and on top of passing the Uniform CPA Examination, CPA practitioners in KS must meet the practical experience needed in an office, residency, in a public practice, or on the job with one of various firms.

-Kansas’ educational requirements for pursuing a CPA include obtaining a BS degree or higher from an institution of higher learning approved by the Kansas State Board of Accounting (KSBOA).
-You may want to start by obtaining an associate in accounting, to give you more time to gain work experience with a firm and help you answer any questions you have about the profession, but students will need to continue to study and gain a bachelor's degree to have enough credit hours to become a CPA.
-If you plan to pursue an undergraduate degree in accounting and later practice in Kansas, make sure the college or university you attend is approved by the Kansas Board of Accountancy.
+Kansas’ educational requirements for pursuing a CPA license include obtaining a BS degree or higher from an institution of higher learning approved by the Kansas State Board of Accounting (KSBOA).
+You may want to start by obtaining an associate in accounting, to give you more time to gain work experience with a firm and help you answer any questions you have about the profession, but students will need to continue to study and gain a bachelor's degree to have enough semester hours to become a CPA.
+If you plan to pursue an undergraduate degree and later practice in Kansas, make sure the college or university you attend is approved by the Kansas Stat Boards of Accountancy.

-A student must complete a minimum of 150 semester hours with a focus on accounting.
-At least 42 of those semester hours must include general education courses and some in business, with content to help you learn skills based on CPA requirements, which include:
+A student that wishes to become a certified public accountant CPA must complete a minimum of 150 credit hours with a focus on accounting.
+At least 42 of those credit hours must include general education courses and some in business, with content to help you learn skills based on CPA experience requirements, which include:

 - Upper level economics course

 - Two courses relating to business law and legal studies

 - Management and business administration

 In addition, students must complete a minimum of 30 credit hours in accounting theory and practice, including: